0liverFlow/HookPhish/README.md

 - Whois Lookup
 - Real-Time Screenshot

-Moreover, it utilizes the APIs of <a href="https://urlscan.io/docs/api/">urlscan.io</a> and <a href="https://www.abuseipdb.com/api">abuseipdb</a> to enhance its functionality.
+Moreover, it utilizes the APIs of <a href="https://support.virustotal.com/hc/en-us/articles/115002088769-Please-give-me-an-API-key">virustotal.como</a>, <a href="https://urlscan.io/docs/api/">urlscan.io</a> and <a href="https://www.abuseipdb.com/api">abuseipdb</a> to enhance its functionality.
-Nevertheless, it's worth noting that you need to specify the corresponding api keys to use this feature.
+Nevertheless, it's worth noting that you need to specify the corresponding api keys to use the API Key Integration feature.

 ## Demonstration
 [![asciicast](https://asciinema.org/a/8QxzrtLODWlvVmmlJfOYVPMCB.svg)](https://asciinema.org/a/8QxzrtLODWlvVmmlJfOYVPMCB)